| Title: | Frequency Distribution Tables, Histograms and Polygons |

 These options make the ‘fdt’ very easy and flexible.

-The ‘fdt’ and ‘fdt_cat’ object store information to be used by methods summary
+The ‘fdt’ and ‘fdt_cat’ object store information to be used by methods summary,

-is a histogram or
+print and plot.
+The result of plot is a histogram or

 polygon (absolute, relative or cumulative).

-provide a reasonable
+The methods summary, print and plot provide a reasonable

 set of parameters to format and plot the ‘fdt’ object in a pretty